What is Arts Discovery?

 - Access the University’s resources, such as academic skills and mental health support, that can help you succeed in your BA journey.

 Video: See the world through fresh eyes with Arts Discovery

 Want a preview of what it's like to study Arts Discovery?

-Discover spaces around our Parkville campus as Professor Jacqueline Dutton and some of our students explore the inspiration embedded in a takeaway coffee cup – one of the New Futures catalogue items you could interrogate in Arts Discovery.
+Discover spaces around our Parkville campus as Professor Jacqueline Dutton and some of our students explore the inspiration embedded in a takeaway coffee cup – one of the New Futures objects studied in 2022.

 Further image credits

 Noriko Nakamura b.1986